 The project activity aims to increase the energy generation of an existing hydro power plant with reservoir, where the project foresees no changes on the volume of the reservoir.
-The project activity foresees the installation of the fourth generation unit at the hydro power plant UHE Mascarenhas.
-The hydro power plant was constructed between 1968 and 1972 by the Espírito Santo Centrais Elétricas S/A-Escelsa, located at the Rio Doce River (South East Brazil).
-With a total installed power of 131 MW.
+The project activity foresees the installation of the fourth generation unit with a nominal capacity of 49.5 MW, at the hydro power plant UHE Mascarenhas.
+The hydro power plant was constructed between 1968 and 1972 by the Espírito Santo Centrais Elétricas S/A-Escelsa, located at the Rio Doce River (South East Brazil), with a total installed power of 131 MW.